pyedifice/pyedifice/docs/source/tutorial.rst

 to an :class:`App<edifice.App>`,
 which is responsible for actually doing the rendering.
 It takes the description of each Element, and it decides when and how to render it and its children.
-It does so by monitoring the state of each Element, and it will re-render when the Element state changes.
+It does so by monitoring the **state** of each Element, and it will re-render when the Element **state** changes.

-As you might expect, you can run this application simply with :code:`python tutorial.py`.
+As you might expect, you can run this application with :code:`python tutorial.py`.
 However, let us take advantage of Edifice's :doc:`dynamic loading capability<developer_tools>`, so that we do not have to continually close the app and re-issue the command every time we change something.
 To run the app with dynamic loading, first install watchdog::